dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 {% include equation.html file="images/posts/article-2/Equation_2.png"
 alt="equation 2" number="2" height="30" %}

 where *z* is the true, but unknown, value of our property at point *o* and *E* is the expectation.
 From an analytical perspective, this is achieved by seeking appropriate kriging weights such that the first derivative of the Simple Kriging variance is equal to zero.
-This has the advantage of removing the actual value *z* from the equation &mdash; pun intended, and allows us to find the weights without this knowledge. *The reader is referred to an appropriate text (e.g., Jensen et al., 2003) for the full workings out and the assumptions made.* To cut things short, the kriging weights can be found by solving the matrix equation:
+This has the advantage of removing the actual value *z* from the equation &mdash; pun intended, and allows us to find the weights without this knowledge.
+The reader is referred to an appropriate text (*e.g.*, Jensen *et al.*, 2003) for the full workings out and the assumptions made.
+To cut things short, the kriging weights can be found by solving the matrix equation:

 {% include equation.html file="images/posts/article-2/Equation_3.png"
 alt="equation 3" number="3" height="79" %}

 where *&sigma;<sub>ij</sub><sup>2</sup>* is the covariance between known points *z<sub>i</sub>* and *z<sub>j</sub>*, and *&sigma;<sub>oi</sub><sup>2</sup>* is the covariance between unknown point *z<sub>o</sub>* and known point *z<sub>i</sub>*.
-Given the simplifications resulting from the stationarity assumptions *not* discussed above, the covariance between points can be determined using their semivariance as:
+Given the simplifications resulting from the stationarity assumptions not discussed here, the covariance between points can be determined using their semivariance as:

 {% include equation.html file="images/posts/article-2/Equation_4.png"
 alt="equation 4" number="4" height="31" %}